phillipclapham/neuroweaver/docs/cognitive.md

 ---

-## V. COGNITIVE STACK ARCHITECTURE: META-ALCHEMICAL DESIGN
+## VI.
+COGNITIVE STACK ARCHITECTURE: META-ALCHEMICAL DESIGN

 At the most sophisticated level of practice, the cognitive alchemist becomes not merely a practitioner but an architect—consciously designing personalized cognitive operating systems that orchestrate the entire perceptual ecology.
 This meta-alchemical design process involves deliberately constructing the frameworks that govern how all other cognitive processes unfold: